Using a credit card for gambling

 Know exactly what it will cost you when you use your credit card for a gambling transaction.

-From 14 April, gambling using credit cards will be banned in the UK.
-While you may be able to continue using your credit card to gamble until this date, it is not recommended and can lead to serious financial stress.
+Since 14 April 2020, gambling using credit cards has been banned in the UK, but this guide has been preserved for historical reference.
+While you may technically still be able to gamble with your credit card by using cash advances, this is highly inadvisable and may lead to serious financial stress.

 Credit cards are convenient, but if you want to place a bet on the Grand National, pay for scratch cards or lotto tickets, or play poker online, they suddenly become quite expensive.
 Most credit card providers categorise gambling transactions differently to everyday purchases and charge high rates (up to 34.95% p.a.) and fees for them.
 Others may not let you use your card to gamble at all.